smutt/rssac002-web-api/README.md

 [here](https://github.com/rssac-caucus/RSSAC002-data).
 This project is a work in progress and subject to change.

+It is currently hosted at rssac002.depht.com and a list of example queries can be viewed [here](http://rssac002.depht.com/tests.html).
+It will not be hosted here permanently.

+Example charts using the data can be viewed [here](http://rssac002.depht.com/charts.html).

 ## Entry Points
 There are five entry points for the API that receive HTTP GET requests and return time series output in JSON.

 `api/v1/load-time`

 `api/v1/rcode-volume`

 `api/v1/traffic-sizes`

 `api/v1/traffic-volume`

 `api/v1/unique-sources`

 ## Parameters